cdsap/Talaiot/README.md

 }
 ````
 This example adds the `InfluxDbPublisher` with the information of the InfluxDb Server where it will be posted the information tracked.
-Additionally we are disabling the metrics for Git and Performance.
+Additionally, we are disabling the metrics for Git and Performance.

 ## Talaiot Extension